Impact of the COVID-19 pandemic on healthcare workers: Rising to the challenge

-Covid-19 has effected everyone and, “The nursing literature and social media are awash with stories of nurses exhausted, frightened, sometimes discriminated against, feeling burnt out, overworked, demoralized by ineffectual leadership of governments and health systems, or frustrated with the indifference of the public to adhere to public health regulations.
+COVID-19 has affected everyone and, "The nursing literature and social media are awash with stories of nurses exhausted, frightened, sometimes discriminated against, feeling burnt out, overworked, demoralized by ineffectual leadership of governments and health systems, or frustrated with the indifference of the public to adhere to public health regulations.
 These challenges are impacting the nursing community so much that it is affecting them mentally and physically.
 Burnout in nurses is very serious and without intervention, it leads to diminished patient care.
 Not only do these nurses have to deal with the added stress of being overworked, but they are also falling victim to the virus as well.
-“ICN’s believes that about 10% of COVID-19 cases globally are among healthcare workers”.
-Nurses are the publics’ defense in the pandemic, but because of the lacking resources, the nurses cannot totally protect themselves or provide the best patient care.
+"ICN's believes that about 10% of COVID-19 cases globally are among healthcare workers".
+Nurses are the publics' defense in the pandemic, but because of the lacking resources, the nurses cannot totally protect themselves or provide the best patient care.
 Learning from and adapting from problems is exactly how they are solved.
-Solutions are not instantaneous and they are not always apparent, but as they say “where there’s a will there’s a way”.
+Solutions are not instantaneous and they are not always apparent, but as they say "where there's a will there's a way".
 In another research study its brought to light that during the pandemic perceived stress was lowered, because of the national support.
 This study shows that nurses are resilient and are rising to the new challenges with the support of others.